dasu/syrup-sopel-modules/README.md

 ##### ssthis.py [inprogress]
 Did someone make an outrageous claim by x date along with 'ss this'?
 This module will eventually track all those claims and announce back to the channel when the claim's date comes.
 Requires wit.ai api key for the natural language processor to get the claim date, and setting up a local mysql db, and an optional web view of it to view claims if you want. 'dow jones 40k by april ss this' -local retard
 ##### steam.py
-Outputs ratings/peak players 24h, price and release date (if coming soon), also works off posted links.
+Outputs ratings/peak players 24h, price (+sales) and release date (if coming soon), also works off posted links.
 ##### stocks.py
 Outputs the dow jones index average, or search your own favourite stocks!
-Info comes from finance.google.com, and has a 15 minute stocks delay.
+Requires an alphavantage api key
 ##### sync.py
 Sync module to start a countdown to sync chinese cartoons with your irc friends.
 Written by https://github.com/agricola
 ##### traffic.py